The Meon Survey Partnership offers a wide range of photography and photogrammetric services;

 The above image consists of several images using a DSLR, each image was rectified on the correct plane and stitched together, control points were taken from an electronic total station.

 Created from a laser scanner, the wall was scanned in high definition and images from the scanner were applied to the point cloud, marginally reduced quality than from DSLR but faster.

 Drones (UAV) can be used to capture images or video footage of roofs, upper parts of buildings, bridges, quarries and other inaccessible or unsafe areas.
-With specialist software and survey control these images can be stitched together and point cloud data created.
+With specialist photogrammetry software and survey control these images can be stitched together and 3D point clouds and 3D meshes created.

-Click on the image below and you'll be able to zoom in and rotate around the model, this can be exported to most 3D standards.
+Click on the images below and you'll be able to zoom in and rotate around the model, this can be exported to most 3D standards.

 360° Virtual Images offer a unique way of visualising interiors or exteriors, using high-tech equipment and software, multiple high-quality images are taken and stitched together, this creates a seamless virtual image which can be viewed from a web page or as a movie file.
 The version shown below is a Virtual Tour of the National Trust property Uppark where you can move from room to room.
-(Please note that the virtual tours use flash, some browsers and mobile phones may need additional plug-ins)
+Click here to view a version which uses flash.